 Trademark applications and registrations in Class 6 over the past 15 years.

 Class 6 covers common metals and their alloys, metal ores, metal building and construction materials, transportable buildings of metal, non-electric cables and wires of common metal, small items of metal hardware, metal containers for storage or transport, and safes.
-With over 72,100 live marks, the class serves the construction, manufacturing, and hardware industries, where brand identity in structural materials and components carries significant commercial weight.
+The class serves the construction, manufacturing, and hardware industries, where brand identity in structural materials and components carries significant commercial weight.

 Class 6 includes mainly unwrought and partly wrought common metals, including ores, as well as certain goods made of common metals.